KaileyLiou/sprig-maze/README.md

 ## How to play

 My game has 14 levels of different mazes that increasingly get more challenging.
-The goal is to get the green pea to the boba.
+The goal is to get the green pea to the boba and avoid the unicorns.
+There is also a step limit for each level.

 Press WASD to move and J to reset the current level.